Montgomery County Vehicle Impound Guide

 After 30 Days

-In Ohio, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot may have the right to sell the vehicle at a lien sale to recover their costs.
+In Ohio, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot can initiate a lien sale to recover their costs.
+Do everything possible to retrieve your vehicle before it reaches this point.

 If You Can't Afford the Fees